Skip advert

 Advertisement - Article continues below

-It stops well too, although I’m undecided about the brakes; not because they lack stopping power, but because pedal feel was a little odd at times.
-Bentley has gone to painstaking lengths to ensure the friction brakes and electric motor regenerative braking blend seamlessly but there were times when to me it felt less consistent than a non-hybrid car’s brake pedal.
+It stops well too, but pedal feel is a little odd at times.
+Bentley has gone to painstaking lengths to ensure the friction brakes and electric motor regenerative braking blend seamlessly but there are times when it feels less consistent than a non-hybrid car’s brake pedal.
 Iron brakes are standard and this test car was on the optional larger carbon-silicon-carbide brakes (both use 10-piston front, four-piston rear calipers), which perhaps are less progressive in feel.

 This is a comprehensive revision of the previous Continental GT rather than a clean-sheet replacement; Bentley says that around 68 per cent of components are new, with the new 400-volt architecture a key enabler for the hybridised platform’s abilities.